kamidtli/tdt4173-machine-learning/README.md

 # TDT4173-machine-learning

-This repository contains Keras models for weather prediction.
+This repository contains the machine learning code for a time-series forecasting problem proposed for the course TDT4173 Machine Learning, at NTNU in Trondheim.

 ## Table of Contents
 - [Structure](#structure)